graphql/composite-schemas-spec/spec/Section 2 -- Source Schema.md

 directive @shareable repeatable on OBJECT | FIELD_DEFINITION
 ```

-By default, only one source schema is allowed to contribute a particular field
+By default, only a single source schema is allowed to contribute a particular
-to an object type.
-This prevents source schemas from inadvertently defining
+field to an object type.
+This prevents source schemas from inadvertently
-similarly named fields that are semantically not the same.
+defining similarly named fields that are semantically not the same.

 Fields have to be explicitly marked as `@shareable` to allow multiple source
 schemas to define it, and ensures that the step of allowing a field to be served